veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 author: Veracity
 description: This page contains an overview of Data Validator.
 ---
-# Data Validator
+# Data Validator and Schema manager
-Data Validator, a new feature for Data Workbench, empowers you to ensure the quality and consistency of your data through customizable validation rules and automated checks.
-This streamlines data quality management, helping you identify and correct errors early in the data lifecycle.
+Now, you can set up validation rules for your folders in File storage, and have automated validation checks when you upload new data.

 How does it work?
-You create schemas in Schema manager, and then you use them to set up validation for folders.
+You create schemas in Schema manager, and then you use them to set up validation for folders with Data Validator.
+This helps you ensure the quality and consistency of your data by identifying data quality problems early.

-## How to get started
+## To get started
 To use Data Validator, you will need the following:
 * A Data Workbench workspace in which you are workspace admin.
 * A File Storage subscription.